jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 const PLAYER_Z: f32 = 20.0;
 ```

-**Update the spawn function** to use this Z value and scale the player slightly down (for better visual proposition with our generated world).
+**Update the spawn function** to use this Z value and scale the player slightly down (for better visual proportion with our generated world).

 ```rust
 // src/player.rs - Update the Transform line in spawn_player